y-mehta/www-project-top-10-low-code-no-code-security-risks/content/en/LCNC-SEC-01-Identity-Misuse.md

 ## The Gist

 No-code/Low-code applications can be embedded with user identities which are used implicitly by any application user.
-This creates a direct path toward Privilege Escalation, allows an attacker to hide behind another user's identity, and circumvents traditional security controls.
+This creates a direct path towards Privilege Escalation, allows an attacker to hide behind another user's identity, and circumvents traditional security controls.

 ## Description

 No-code/low-code applications can take advantage of existing user identities rather than having their own application identity.
 Embedded identities can belong to the application creator, or they could be a common identity shared by teams, such as database credentials.

-The lack of application identity exposes sensitive data to any monitoring systems outside the no-code/low-code platform.
+The lack of application identity exposes sensitive data to monitoring systems outside the no-code/low-code platform.
 As an outside viewer, any user that uses the application is impersonating the application's creator, and there is no way to distinguish between the application and its creator.
 The problem becomes even more acute when applications use different identities to operate on various platforms.
 In such a case, one user could be used to store files on a file-sharing SaaS and another user to retrieve on-premise data.